-For bookworms and lovers of literature, Holidays are a particularly wonderful time.
-New books line the shelves of our favourite bookshops and are just asking to be taken home to your sofa or to a table at the corner café.
+For bookworms and lovers of literature, holidays are a particularly wonderful time.
+New books line the shelves of our favourite bookshops and are just asking to be taken home to the balcony, the lake or to a table at the corner café.
 So it’s time to start stockpiling your reading material for the cooler seasons to come.
 But as you surely know, bookshops offer so much more than just shelves of books for sale.
 They are places to browse and page through titles you have yet to discover, to sink into the first chapter of the latest bestseller, and dream of other worlds.
 Expert advice, book tips, and conversations about the latest books to appear all included.

 We have put together a selection of bookshops in Berlin with particularly good offerings and beautiful facilities.

 More than a bookshop, Dussmann on Friedrichstraße even refers to itself as a department store for culture.
 In addition to a massive selection of books, the several storeys offer a wide range of CDs and DVDs, too.
 There’s also an entire separate shop on the ground floor devoted just to books in English.
 It’s also where Berlin’s bookworms gather late into the night, because Dussmann is open until midnight (11:30 on Saturdays).